comtihon/enot/docs/commands.md

 In `foobar` project's directory will compile foobar project and generate `foobar.cp` Coon package.
 This package can be transferred to other machine or uploaded to cache.

-### add_package
-Add Coon package to remote repo.

-    coon add_package my_remote_repo
-Loads previously created Coon package to remote repo.
-Remote repo credentials should exist in global Coon configuration.
-Package will be loaded with username from configuration as a namespace.
-Use [octocoon](https://github.com/comtihon/octocoon) integration to add package with it's own namespace.
-By default try to find package in current dir.
-You can specify `--package` argument to point to package's file.
-Other arguments:
-__--rewrite__ - rewrite package if already exists.
-__--recurse__ - add all dep's tree recursively to repo.
-Default is True. __Info__: octocoon integration doesn't load package's deps.

 ### fetch
 Fetch Coon package from remote repo to local cache.